Don't Teach Your Agents Karate

 The idea is pretty direct: take those three concerns out of the agent entirely and push them into the platform.

 The first CRD is AgentCard.
 It represents an agent’s identity: what protocols it speaks (A2A, MCP, REST), what skills it offers, what port it listens on.
-In production, a discovery controller creates these automatically by probing running agents for their /.well-known/agent.json or MCP tools/list endpoint.
-The agent developer never writes a CRD.
+A discovery controller creates these automatically by probing running agents for their /.well-known/agent.json or MCP tools/list endpoint.
+The person building the agent never writes a CRD.
+They add a label to the Deployment manifest, commit to git, and GitOps handles the rest.

 The second CRD is AgentPolicy.
 This is where the platform team defines access rules.
 It selects agents by label and declares:

-- What this agent can call (other agents, by name)
+• What this agent can call (other agents, also by ServiceAccount)

-From those two resources, the controller generates five types of Kubernetes objects:
+From those two resources, the controller generates six types of Kubernetes objects:

 The agent contains zero auth code.
-The developer deploys a container, labels it, and the platform does the rest.
+You commit a labeled Deployment to git, GitOps deploys it, and the platform handles security.

 How the pieces fit

-Say a weather agent joins the cluster.
-A discovery controller finds it, reads its capabilities, and creates:
+Say someone commits a weather agent with the kagenti label.
+GitOps deploys it.
+The discovery controller finds it, reads its capabilities, and creates:

 apiVersion: kagenti.com/v1alpha1